 types of life insurance

-There are two basic types of life insurance — temporary and permanent.
+There are two basic types of life insurance — Temporary (term) and Permanent (Whole).

 Term life is considered temporary life insurance.
 It provides flexible, lower-cost coverage for people who need coverage for a period of time — generally from 5 to 30 years.
 The basic idea behind term life insurance is pretty simple: If you die during the time frame specified in your policy, your beneficiaries will receive your policy’s proceeds.